Helping to avoid future sciatica as a teenage athlete

-Sciatica, the set of symptoms associated with compression of the sciatic nerve, often has its origins in activities performed and injuries suffered during the teenage years.
-That shooting pain, tingling, numbness and/or muscle weakness you’re experiencing in your late 30s or early 40s could actually be traced back to a hard tackle you made for the high school football team, or a nasty spill you took on the ski slopes during a family winter vacation to the mountains.
-Even if you only felt temporary soreness back then, it can come back to haunt you in your adult years in the form of sciatica.
+Sciatica, the set of symptoms associated with the compression of the sciatic nerve in your lower back, often originates from activities performed and injuries suffered during your teenage years.
+These symptoms, consisting of shooting pain, tingling, numbness and muscle weakness in your late 30s or early 40s, could actually be traced back to a hard tackle you made for the high school football team or a nasty spill you took on the ski slopes during a family winter vacation to the mountains.
+Even if you only felt temporary soreness back then, it can reappear in your adult years in the form of sciatica pain.
+Read on to learn more about the causes of this debilitating condition and whether prevention is possible.

-Why, and how, would an injury suffered 20 or more years ago begin to cause back problems in your 30s?
-It’s simple anatomy.
-As the body ages, the anatomical components of the spine begin to break down due to years of wear and tear.
-The greater the strain on your neck and back, the faster the deterioration occurs.
-A neck or back injury suffered during the teenage years might not cause immediate problems, but as it heals, it could create small changes within the spinal anatomy, changes that might exacerbate the degeneration process later in life.
-For example, if you took a blow to the lower back as a teenager, even if you never felt the need to see a physician about it, there’s a chance an intervertebral disc or a facet joint might have been jarred out of place.
-Even if it’s a temporary displacement, it could result in scar tissue that might have a profound effect on the stability of the still-developing spinal anatomy.
+For example, if you took a blow to the lower back as a teenager, even if you never felt the need to see a doctor about it, there’s a chance that a disc or a facet joint may have been hit out of place.
+Even if it’s a temporary displacement, it could result in scar tissue that may have a profound effect on the stability of the still-developing spine.
 Later, that instability could cause compression of the sciatic nerve, leading to sciatica.